Srinidh123/Srinidh123/README.md

-- 👋 Hi, I’m @Srinidh123
+- 👋 Hi, I’m @Vizardiz
-- 👀 I’m interested in Technology
-- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on Web Development, AI & ML
-- 📫 How to reach me ...

 <!---
 Srinidh123/Srinidh123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.